roman-milk/roman-milk.github.io/the-accidental-nudist-cabin.md

  She cast her head down in mock shame.
 "Oh you cruel, vicious man!
 How can I ever look my friends in the eye again?
 How can I be in the same room as you, knowing you've had me, and may do it again, should I ever be alone with you?"

  I played along.
 I grabbed her chin and pulled her face up.
 "Head up, wench.
 You're mine now.
 Any common skirt like you should be happy, nay, proud to be claimed.
 I will have you again, when we're alone and perhaps when we're not.
 You'll deny me nothing!"
 I stuck my softened cock back in her mouth, feeling it harden as she looked at me anxiously, sucking on demand.
-Report_Story #4